adrelanos/anon-meta-packages/README.md

 # Whonix Host Shared #

 A metapackage, which installs packages, for a Whonix host operating system.

+Supposed to be installed on systems that host Whonix or Whonix hosts.

 Feel free to remove, if you know what you are doing.